Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs of rank 3

 \begin{proof} For $\rk(\Lambda) < 3$, this result is contained in Corollary \ref{cor:2vertex}, so suppose $\rk(\Lambda) = 3$.
 Then any pairwise completable semibrick pair $\D\sqcup \U[1]$ with $|\D| + |\U| = 3$ is a 2-term simple minded collection by Corollary \ref{cor:single brick}.
 The result then follows from Proposition \ref{prop:maximal}(1). \end{proof}

-We conclude this section by combining Theorem \ref{thm:size 3 implies size n} and Corollary \ref{cor:3 vertex} to give a characterization of the completability of semibrick pairs in terms of \emph{wide subcategories}.
+\begin{rem} Together, Proposition~\ref{prop:size 3 implies size n} and Theorem~\ref{thm:3 vertex} help to explain a pattern in the known counterexamples to the pairwise 2-simple minded completability property.
+Namely, the counterexamples to the pairwise 2-simple minded completability property in both \cite{HI_smc} and Section~\ref{sec:preprojective} of the present paper come from semibrick pairs $\D\sqcup \U[1]$ satisfying $|\D| + |\U| = 3 < \rk(\Lambda)$. \end{rem}

-Recall that a subcategory $W \subseteq \mods\Lambda$ is called \emph{wide} if it is closed under extensions, kernels, and cokernels (that is, $W$ is an exact embedded abelian category).
+We conclude this section by giving an alternative characterization of the pairwise 2-simple minded completability property in terms of \emph{wide subcategories}.
+Recall that a subcategory $\mathcal{W} \subseteq \mods\Lambda$ is called \emph{wide} if it is closed under extensions, kernels, and cokernels (that is, $\mathcal{W}$ is an exact embedded abelian category).
 A well-known result of Ringel \cite{ringel} implies that there is a bijection between $\sbrick\Lambda$ and the set of wide subcategories of $\mods\Lambda$ given by $\D \mapsto \Filt(\D)$.
 Moreover, the semibrick $\D$ consists of the simple objects in $\Filt(\D)$.